WinterSnowfall/wookiee_unicaster/README.md

 ### Does it have any requirements?

-Run it on a potato.
+Run it on a potato (as long as it runs Linux).
 Profiling has shown that ~98% of its execution time will be spent on waiting (aka idling) to receive UDP packets.

-Also ensure ports starting from **23001** and above are open on both the server and the client, since they will be used for UDP packet relaying and NAT punch-through (incremental port numbers will be used for multiple remote peers: 23002 for 2 remote peers, 23003 as well for 3 peers etc).
-Ports in the **23101+** range also need to be unused/available on the client (there's no requirement for them to be open, since they will only be used to locally relay traffic onto the end destination).
+Also ensure ports starting from **23001** and above are open on both the server and the client, since they will be used for UDP packet relaying and NAT punch-through (incremental port numbers will be used for multiple remote peers: 23002 will be used as well when configuring 2 remote peers, 23003 as well for 3 peers etc).
+Ports in the **23101+** range also need to be unused/available on the client (there's no requirement for them to be open, since they will only be used as points of origin to locally relay traffic onto the end destination).

 ### Does every UDP-based Direct IP multiplayer game out there work?